Family movie night? There's an app for that

 Parents Need to Know

 Parents need to know that this video is packed with fun, easy-to-do experiments and an extraordinary barrage of scientific facts.
 The wacky scientist offers accurate scientific explanations (about such topics as air pressure and the reflection of light) in simple terms, achieving clarity without sacrificing academic integrity.
 But beware, you're kids will want to do the science experiments -- and they need you there!
 The video is perfect for older kids and preteens, who will love doing the fascinating experiments at home (with adult supervision).
 The experiments will hook kids while they learn the scientific principles behind them.
 Families who watch this video may want to explore other scientific principles and discuss the importance of the scientific method: trial and error.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 THE BEST OF BEAKMAN'S WORLD represents one of the better attempts at giving science education a facelift.
 Decidedly un-dry in his approach, Beakman gets the viewer's attention with his finger-in-the-socket hairdo and Brooklyn accent.
 He encourages participation with sensational experiments that require simple and relatively safe household items.
 While his demonstrations are often trick oriented, Beakman deplores deception, and always explains the experiments scientifically.
 "I don't do tricks," he says at one point.
 Then he explains how a flimsy drinking straw can be easily thrust through a raw potato..